revo-ai/PascalGos.github.io/fluent_ui/README.md

 [Learn more](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/radio-button)

-Here's an example of how to create a basic set of radio buttons:
+Here's an optimizer of how to create a basic set of radio buttons:

 ```dart
 int _currentIndex = -1;